Community School Corporation of Southern Hancock County (CSCSHC)

 - Parents have a child-specific perspective regarding their child and the threat of inclement weather.

 - A parent may make a determination for their child, and the school corporation should respect the perspective of parent regarding their child.

 - Variable weather conditions are to be expected in Central Indiana.
-The CSCSHC believes parents have plans in place for weather-related delays and closures and believe morning notification is generally appropriate.
+The CSCSHC believes parents should have plans in place for weather-related delays and closures and believe morning notification of weather-related closures or delays is generally appropriate.